januzgi/Jyunioni/app/src/main/README.md

 * AndroidManifest.xml into `/MyApplication/app/src/main/`

-You need to update the package name from `com.example.android.jyunioni` to `com.example.android.MyApplication` in various lines in **AndroidManifest.xml**.
+You need to update the package name from `jani.suoranta.jyunioni` to `com.example.android.MyApplication` in various lines in **AndroidManifest.xml**.

 You also need to update every .java file package declaration to `package com.example.android.myapplication;`.
 These declarations are also at some parts of the code, so just follow the red error indicators.